-When in doubt about whether you are requiring participants to enter PII or whether you need to use the Blur Tool, the best approach is to provide the test participant with fake information such as email address, name, and credit card information (for example, "John Smith, 123 Main Street, Houston, Texas, 77002.”).
-Providing fake information shields the user from divulging their own information and prevents having to blur at all.
+Not sure if you should require contributors to enter PII or if you should use the Blur Tool?
+The best approach is to provide the test contributor with fake information, such as email address, name, and credit card information ("John Smith, 123 Main Street, Houston, Texas, 77002.").
+Providing fake information shields the user from divulging their own information and spares you from having to blur any details.

 Want to learn more about this topic?
 Check out our University course.

 Please provide any feedback you have on this article.
 Your feedback will be used to improve the article, and when you submit your survey, you'll be entered into a drawing for a $50 Amazon gift card.
 This survey should take five minutes to complete.
 Article evaluations will remain completely confidential.